Eating to Manage Diabetes During COVID-19

 It used to be thought that sugar was the main culprit in spiking blood-sugar levels, but now we know that all types of carbs raise blood-sugar levels.
 Carb-rich foods include rice, pasta, potatoes, beans, cereals and breads (the whole grain and the white versions), as well as fresh fruits, fruit juice, milk, most types of yogurt and most snack foods, including chips, cookies and other sweets.

 Those with type 2 diabetes should be mindful of carbohydrate intake, though the specific amount recommended varies with individual size, appetite and activity level.
-Consider talking to your physician about setting up a referral with a registered dietitian and/or certified diabetes dducator to better understand your specific recommendations.
+Consider talking to your physician about setting up a referral with a registered dietitian and/or certified diabetes educator to better understand your specific recommendations.

 Aim to consume a variety of non-starchy vegetables, lean proteins and plant-based fats to lower your blood sugar and maintain a healthy weight.
 (Losing excess weight – even just 10 to 15 pounds – can lead to better blood-sugar control.)